i-kulgu/qb-jobmenu/README.md

 # qb-jobmenu

+( For any help you can reach us at Discord: https://discord.com/invite/pSJPPctrNx )

 A simple job menu that's easy configurable for any job.

 Default key to open the menu is F6.